src Loading last commit info...

 This config file should be placed in your Kipchak project's config directory, as in the starter project at https://1x.ax/mamluk/kipchak/starter/~files/master/config/kipchak.s3.php.

-The config file should look like this (also avalable in sample.config.php):
+The config file should look like this (also available in sample.config.php):

 <?php